woppels/deck_compare/notes.md

         - Authorizer
         - Events
             - Type of invent dictates how the lambda runs
+    - How to invoke lambda from front-end
+    - How to handle response from lambda
     - Deploy to some CDN / Host it somewhere

     Testing: